-How the delivery of the content will be made accessible to all pupils educational needs from PSHE education to catch up on other national curriculum subjects: these aspects of personal and social development are as important to all pupils as their academic achievement, and contribute to it.
+How the delivery of the content will be made accessible to all pupils

+It is not our school's policy to withdraw pupils with special educational needs from PSHE education to catch up on other national curriculum subjects: these aspects of personal and social development are as important to all pupils as their academic achievement, and contribute to it.
 Lesson plan content will be adapted and extra support provided where necessary to ensure all pupils are enabled to develop key skills, attributes and knowledge developed through the PSHE education programme.
 Work in PSHE takes into account the targets set for individual children in their Individual Education Plans (IEPs).